-Heating season is back in most of the country, and heating costs are expected to rise this winter.
-Know that there are ways to mitigate some of that energy use and save money every month.
-We consulted several energy experts, and they had some universal tips to share.
-Some you’ve heard – and maybe some are new to you.
-Most of these ideas won’t cost you anything, but will save you money.
+Heating season is back in most of the country, and heating costs are expected to rise.
+Here’s what energy experts say you can do to save on utilities this winter.
+Most of these ideas won’t cost you anything, but they will save you money.

 Turn off lights and other appliances when not in use.
 Where it makes sense, turn off and unplug electronics that are not in use.
 This applies to computers, too.
 If it’s truly inconvenient to turn off your computer, at least turn off the screen.

 Open drapes on sunny days in winter, keep them closed in summer.
 Insulated drapes will help even more.

 Keep windows and exterior doors shut tight when they are supposed to be closed.